zsparal/api-documentation/source/orders/overview.rst

 The **Orders API** allows you to use Mollie for your order management.

-For each order in your shop, you can create an Order via the Mollie API.
+For each order in your shop, you can create an order via the Mollie API.
 The order will remain valid for a certain amount of time (default 28 days).

-Just as a Payment, the Order will have a ``_links.checkout`` property where you can redirect your customer to pay for the Order.
-For each attempt to Pay, a Payment is created.
-If the customer pays for the Order, the Order will transition to the ``paid`` state (or ``authorized`` in case of pay after delivery).
+Just as a regular payment, the order will have a ``_links.checkout`` property where you can redirect your customer to pay for the order.
+For each attempt to pay, a payment object is created.
+If the customer pays for the order, the order will transition to the ``paid`` state (or ``authorized`` in case of pay after delivery).

-Should the initial Payment fail, the Order remains in the ``created`` state so that your customer can try to pay again.
+Should the initial payment fail, the order remains in the ``created`` state so that your customer can try to pay again.
-This can be done using a dedicated link available through the Dashboard which you can share with your customer, or you can create an additional :doc:`Payment on the Order via the API </reference/v2/orders-api/create-order-payment>`.
+This can be done using a dedicated link available through the Dashboard which you can share with your customer, or you can create an additional :doc:`payment on the order via the API </reference/v2/orders-api/create-order-payment>`.

 Once you ship the goods to your customer, you should inform Mollie of the shipments via the API or via the Dashboard.
-This is mandatory for pay after delivery methods.
+This is mandatory for pay-after-delivery methods.
 Only shipped amounts will be settled to your account.

 The following payment methods require the Orders API and cannot be used with the :doc:`Payments API </payments/accepting-payments>`: